Notre Dame de la Garde Basilica with golden Madonna statue illuminated at sunset overlooking Marseille, France

 Why Visit Marseille?

-Marseille captivates as France's grittiest, most multicultural city and second-largest (population 870,000; about 1.6-1.9 million metro) where the Vieux-Port's bobbing fishing boats sell fresh catch at morning market, North African souks perfume Le Panier's steep colorful lanes, and dramatic limestone Calanques cliffs plunge into turquoise Mediterranean creating coastal hikes and swimming coves rivaling the Amalfi Coast.
+Marseille captivates as France's grittiest, most multicultural city and second-largest (population ~877,000; urban area ~1.64M; metro area ~1.90M) where the Vieux-Port's bobbing fishing boats sell fresh catch at morning market, North African souks perfume Le Panier's steep colorful lanes, and dramatic limestone Calanques cliffs plunge into turquoise Mediterranean creating coastal hikes and swimming coves rivaling the Amalfi Coast.
 France's oldest city, founded 600 BC by Greek traders as Massalia making it 2,600 years old, embraces edgy authenticity—less polished than Paris's monuments, rougher around edges than Nice's Promenade, grittier than Lyon's Renaissance elegance, yet MuCEM's modern architecture on the J4 pier and massive Euroméditerranée urban renewal transforming former industrial docks signal Marseille's renaissance as European Capital of Culture 2013 sparked revival.
-Notre-Dame de la Garde's Romano-Byzantine basilica crowns the city's highest point 149 meters above sea, its 11.2-meter golden Virgin statue visible from everywhere, offering free entry and stunning panoramas across the port, Frioul islands, and If fortress island.
+Notre-Dame de la Garde's Romano-Byzantine basilica crowns the city's highest point about 150m above sea, its 11.2-meter golden Virgin statue visible from everywhere, offering free entry and stunning panoramas across the port, Frioul islands, and If fortress island.

 What to Do